Skip to main content

 Usage

-By default sar gathers statistics every 10 minutes and shows statistics for the current day, starting at midnight.
-You can check it by running sar without parameters:
+By default, the SAR gathers statistics every 10 minutes and shows statistics for the current day, starting at midnight.
+You can check it by running the SAR without parameters:

 sar